 Buena Visa Winery, Sonoma

-This year the Avalon Players celebrate 37 years of presenting "Shakespeare under the Stars" with a rollicking production of Shakespeare's "Comedy of Errors."
+This year the Avalon Players celebrate 38 years of presenting "Shakespeare under the Stars" with a rollicking production of Shakespeare's "Two Gentlemen of Verona."

 The courtyard fountain at Buena Vista, California's first commercial winery, provides the perfect setting for a typically lively rendition of one of the Bard's works, as presented by artistic director Kate Kennedy.